Zhiqiang-hao/Script-for-lncRNA-predict-and-analysis/README.md

 For the script “7cpat_filter.pl”, this script could classify transcript into noncoding and coding classes based on the software CPAT output.
 The input file is “cpat_out.ORF_prob.best.tsv”.

 For the script “8rfam_filter.pl”, this script could use Rfam output and classify transcripts into two classes, 8_house_rfam for transcripts with homology in Rfam database, and 8_non_rfam2 for transcripts without homology against Rfam database.
-The input file is "Other_needed_file/rfam_class2" that is  the catagory of the RNA family for snRNA,snoRNA, tRNA, and rRNA.
+The input file is "Other_needed_file/rfam_class2" that is  the catagory of the RNA family for snRNA, snoRNA, tRNA, and rRNA.